Living Near a Solar Farm ?: How Close Is Too Close

 1. Noise Concerns

-Solar farms contain equipment like inverters and transformers that produce a low humming noise.
+Solar farms contain equipment like Inverters Make Noise? and transformers that produce a low humming noise.
 This noise is comparable to typical office background noise and dissipates quickly with distance, generally not being a major nuisance beyond 150 feet.

 2. Glare and Light Pollution